andrewrgoss/andrewrgoss.com/content/resources.md

 This site aggregates information around upcoming data-related Meetups and also gives users the ability to browse for slides, code, and video from Meetup tech groups around the world.<br>
 <a href="http://techpizza.org" target="_blank">techpizza.org</a>

+#### TestDome
+For developers, this site offers public technical tests and practice interview questions.
+If you score well you can get free certificates to display on your online profiles.<br>
+<a href="https://www.testdome.com" target="_blank">testdome.com</a>

 <hr>
 ## <a name="computer_science"></a>Computer Science
 <hr>